Plotomea82/terraform-provider-keycloak/README.md

 Each release also contains a `terraform-provider-keycloak_${RELEASE_VERSION}_SHA256SUMS` file, accompanied by a signature created by a PGP key with the fingerprint `C508 6791 5E11 6CD2`.
 This key can be found on my Keybase account at https://keybase.io/mrparkers.

 You can find the list of releases [here](https://github.com/mrparkers/terraform-provider-keycloak/releases).
-You can find the changelog for each version [here](https://github.com/mrparkers/terraform-provider-keycloak/blob/master/CHANGELOG.md).
+Initial You can find the changelog for each version [here](https://github.com/mrparkers/terraform-provider-keycloak/blob/master/CHANGELOG.md).

 Note: Prior to v2.0.0, a statically linked build for use within Alpine linux was included with each release.
 This is no longer